bartmichu/zfs-scenarios/replication-ssh-push-syncoid/README.md

 - Configured permission sets require the `--no-sync-snap` replication option.
 Without this option, Syncoid creates semi-ephemeral snapshots at runtime, which would otherwise require the dangerous `destroy` permission.

-- The initial replication must be performed to a non-existent dataset, for example `backuppool1/push-received/workstation1/encrypted/<pool-name>` (`<pool-name>` will be created automatically during the first replication).
+- The initial replication must be performed to a non-existent dataset, for example `backuppool1/push-received/workstation1/encrypted/<dataset-name>` (`<dataset-name>` will be created automatically during the first replication).

 - Local replication can be used to preseed the backup (for example [USB Replication](../replication-usb-syncoid)).

 - You should customize the `autosnap`, `autoprune` and `monitor` policies to match your requirements.

 - Because of a long-standing Syncoid bug, using `--no-sync-snap` with `--no-rollback` doesn’t work reliably with ZFS bookmarks.
 That’s why I’m opting to use ZFS holds for now.

+- `encrypted-send-to-untrusted-receiver` use case: The sender transmits already encrypted data, and the receiver stores it without being able to decrypt it.

+- `send-plain-encrypt-on-receive` use case: The sender transmits unencrypted data, and the receiver encrypts it when writing to the destination dataset.

 - Please visit the [Sanoid wiki](https://github.com/jimsalterjrs/sanoid/wiki) for explanations of all Syncoid options and Sanoid configuration.